Farvater-max/test-project-cypress/README.md

 # Test-project-cypress
-Project for testing with CI on github actions and publish report on github pages
+Project for testing with CI on Github actions and publish a report on GitHub pages

 ## To get report
-If you create PR or push your code in `main` branch will starting github actions for run cypress test and you can look the new report on [github pages](https://farvater-max.github.io/test-project-cypress/) in this repo
+If you create PR or push your code in `main` branch will start Github actions for running cypress test and you can look at the new report on [github pages](https://farvater-max.github.io/test-project-cypress/) in this repo

 <details>
   <summary>How it works</summary>

-  Project has [github workflow](https://github.com/Farvater-max/test-project-cypress/blob/main/.github/workflows/cypress-test.yaml) which triggered by `push` or `create pull request` in `main` branch.
-It flow runs remotely `Ubuntu` with node and install `npm dependensies` including `cypress`.
-After that flow will start script command `npm run test` and publish commit change on github pages and shaping the new test report.
-Also if you create `pull request` after tests run you'll get comment in pull request with message about success actions and link on the new test report
+   The project has [github workflow](https://github.com/Farvater-max/test-project-cypress/blob/main/.github/workflows/cypress-test.yaml) which is triggered by `push` or `create pull request` in `main` branch.
+Its flow runs remotely `Ubuntu` with node and installs `npm dependensies` including `cypress`.
+After that flow will start script command `npm run test` and publish commit the change on GitHub pages and shaping the new test report.
+Also if you create `pull request` after tests run you'll get a comment in the pull request with a message about success actions and a link on the new test report

-  Command `npm run test` in turn launches `cypress run --browser Chrome` and starts a series commands namely `combine-reports`, `generate-report`, which responce for formation and combine json report, generating from json report html report, and clumping to final report.
-It work by using packages "mochawesome", "mochawesome-merge", and "mochawesome-report-generator"
+   Command `npm run test` in turn launches `cypress run --browser Chrome` and starts a series of commands namely `combine-reports`, `generate-report`, which response for the formation and combine JSON report, generating from JSON report HTML report, and clumping to the final report.
+It works by using packages "mochawesome", "mochawesome-merge", and "mochawesome-report-generator"

-  Final report include passed and failed test, but if test case failed, report has contains video of passing the test case and screenshot in the moment of failed check.
-Test project has a few allowded mistakes to demonstrate how looks failed test case in report
+   The final report includes passed and failed tests, but if the test case failed, the report has contained a video of passing the test case and a screenshot at the moment of the failed check.
+The test project has a few allowed mistakes to demonstrate how looks failed test case in a report

 </details>

 ## local development
-First of all pull this project and install npm dependencies
+First of all, pull this project and install npm dependencies
 ```
 npm i
 ```